esyfyi/.github/profile/README.md

-# Esy.fyi
+# Esyfy
-Make your life Esy!
+Make your life esy!